TangentDelta/SD2TPDD/README.md

 If you run into any issues, please let me know!

 ## To-Do
+* Move from SD.h to SDfat library for SD card access
 * Sub-directory support
 * A protocol expansion allowing access to files greater than 64KB in size
 * Full NADSBox compatibility